*This post may contain affiliate links.

 We will all come across that idiot buyer who leaves negative feedback for no reason, tries their luck with an item not as described case or tries to wangle a partial/full refund.

 Stay friendly and professional even if inside you really want to call them out for the petty (insert swearword) they are.
-Not every transaction is going to be a bad one.
+You’re always going to encounter bad transactions when selling clothes on ebay – it’s par for the course, but not every transaction is going to be a bad one.
 Stick with it, and don’t take it personally.

-Are there any tips you would add to the list?
+Are there any tips for selling clothes on ebay you would add to the list?
 Do you disagree with anything I’ve said?
 Let me know!
 I’m always keen to expand my ebay knowledge!